Repetitive Strain Injury Stretching

 Other examples of this condition include:

-Thoracic Outlet Syndrome: This is a condition that messes with the nerves and blood vessels in the area between your collarbone and the first rib, known as the thoracic outlet.
-If you’ve got this syndrome, you might feel pain, numbness, and tingling in your neck, shoulder, and arm.
+Thoracic Outlet Syndrome: This refers to a condition that affects the nerves and blood vessels running through the space between your collarbone and first rib—called the thoracic outlet.
+With this syndrome, you might notice a tingling sensation, numbness, or discomfort around your neck, shoulder, and down into your arm.

 Identifying Symptoms